GabMus/mLauncher/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see http://www.gnu.org/licenses/.

 ![mLauncherScrot](http://i.imgur.com/eDyDGNt.png)

+## Usage

+Make sure to have Python3, PyGObject and Gtk>=3.16.

+To run mLauncher simply launch main.py (make sure it has execution permissions).
+It's important that both main.py and ui.glade are in the same directory.